jaimetur/PhotoMigrator/help/1-command-line-interface.md

 -dAlb,     --download-albums <ALBUMS_NAME>
-             The Tool will connect to the selected Photo client and will download those Albums whose name is in '<ALBUMS_NAME>' to the folder <OUTPUT_FOLDER> given by the argument '-o, --output-folder <OUTPUT_FOLDER>' (mandatory argument for this feature).
+             The Tool will connect to the selected Photo client and will download those Albums whose name is in '<ALBUMS_NAME>' to the folder <OUTPUT_FOLDER> given by the flag '-o, --output-folder <OUTPUT_FOLDER>' (mandatory flag for this feature).
              You must provide the Photo client using the mandatory flag '--client'.
              - To download ALL Albums use 'ALL' as <ALBUMS_NAME>.
              - To download all albums mathing any pattern you can use patterns in